What Is Premises Liability?

-- Slip-and-fall injuries — This is the most common type of premises liability claim.
+- Slip-and-fall injuries – This is the most common type of premises liability claim.
 It is really as simple as it sounds.
 If you slipped or fell on someone else’s property because of their failure to properly and adequately maintain it, then you may have a claim.
-This could look like a child tripping and falling on the pavement at their school because it was cracked, or an employee slipping on a wet floor that was not cleaned up or that warning signs had not been placed upon.
+This could look like a child tripping and falling on the pavement at their school because it was cracked, or an employee slipping on a wet floor that was not cleaned up or because warning signs had not been placed upon it.

 - Tourist injuries – It is nothing new to say that New York is one of the world’s biggest tourist attractions.
 Those who are on field trips, vacations or business trips in the city may become injured.
 Even if you do not live in this state, our firm can help you file a claim against the negligent party.